Asbestos Removal Nanaimo & Victoria BC

 At Hazpro Environmental we’re committed to building a safer community for our families.
 If you’re concerned about asbestos, vermiculite, or other hazardous materials in your home or workplace please contact us.

-Our qualified team has the resources necessary to identify, educate, and handle the asbestos and vermiculite removal process from Victoria to Nanaimo, BC.
+Our qualified team has the resources necessary to identify, educate, and handle the asbestos and vermiculite removal process in Victoria, BC.